sparkflows/sparkflows-docs/docs/installation/security/admin-user.rst

 Backup DB
 +++++++++++++++++

-The admin user can Backup DB (only if application is running on H2 DB) to Instance at accessible location.
+The admin user can Backup DB (only if application is running on H2 DB) to a configured location.

 .. figure:: ../../_assets/security/admin_user/admin_bkp.PNG
    :alt: security